AT-Publishing/website/_howto/2020-04-21-paying-with-btc.md

 slug: pay-with-bitcoin/

-categories: [management]
+categories: [management] # so this is a howto that doesn't have parent to strategy :(
-tags: ["bitfinex", "how-to", "trading", "crypto-exchange", "crypto-market", "security"]
+tags:       [ spend-your-crypto, crypto-opsec, bitcoin-wallet ]

 image:
 - "https://res.cloudinary.com/atnetcloud/image/upload/v1587527346/atnet/blog_trading/pay-with-btc_ku4see.jpg"